AdobeXD/plugin-samples/tutorials/quick-start/index.md

 Let’s walk through creating your first Adobe XD plugin together.

 We'll keep things simple in this Quick Start tutorial.
 Once you're done, you'll have a solid grasp of the steps to take when starting to create your own XD plugin.

-At the end of the guide, we'll suggest some next steps for going deeper with the XD plugin APIs.
+At the end of the tutorial, we'll suggest some next steps for going deeper with the XD plugin APIs.

 ## Prerequisites